-In accordance with Article 241 of the UAE Federal Decree Law No. (32) of 2021 and the Company's Articles of Association, a minimum of 10% of the net profit of the Group is allocated every year to a non-distributable statutory reserve.
-Such allocation may be ceased when the statutory reserve equals half of the paid up share capital of the Group.
+In accordance with the UAE Federal Decree Law No. (32) of 2021 and the Company's Articles of Association, a minimum of 10% of the net profit of the Company is allocated every year to a non- distributable statutory reserve.
+Such allocation may be ceased when the statutory reserve equals half of the paid up share capital of the Company.
 This reserve is not available for distribution except in circumstances stipulated by the law.
-The Board of Directors have not proposed any further transfer to the statutory reserve as the reserve is in excess of 50% of the paid-up share capital (2022: 50%).
+The Board of Directors have not proposed any further transfer to the statutory reserve as the reserve is in excess of 50% of the paid-up share capital (2023: 50%).